BrieucF/FCC-LAr-drawings/README.md

 # FCC-LAr-drawings
-Repository hosting the LaTeX technical drawings for FCC LAr Calo Compile with XeLaTex
+Repository hosting the LaTeX technical drawings for FCC LAr Calo.

+Compile with XeLaTex.